anywherelearning

 Build a Rube Goldberg Machine

-Build an absurdly complicated machine to do something simple.
-Engineering meets creativity.
+Homeschool engineering project for kids ages 6-14: build an absurdly complicated machine to do something simple.
+Creativity meets engineering.

 Video and digital creation